-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Med ia and Public Relations 41 41 Visible and tangible Press releases relating to matters in the Western Isles, Argyll and Highland to be produced bilingually ~ Comms 42 normalisation of Gaelic as a core element in the Scottish Land Commission's public relations A Gaelic spokesperson is provided for Gaelic interviews where possible ~ Comms 43 Develop use of multimedia and produce bilingual videos ~ ~ Comms
+No. Outcome lia and Public Relations Current Practice and/or Action Required 2022 2023 2024 2025 2026 Lead 41 Visible and tangible normalisation of Gaelic High impact press releases and press releases relating to matters where at least 20% of the population have Gaelic skills to be produced bilingually. < Comms 42 as a core element in the Scottish Land Commission's public relations A Gaelic spokesperson is provided for Gaelic interviews where possible √ Comms 43 Develop use of multimedia and produce bilingual videos ✓ ✓ Comms

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Print ted Materials 44 Scottish Land Commission literature and papers published in Gaelic Corporate publications are produced bilingually The Annual Report and Strategic Plan are currently available bilingually: in 2021 we aim to make our Annual Review available in Gaelic with all corporate publications being available bilingually by 2024. ~ ~ ~ Comms 45 Gaelic translation of approved Board minutes published on our website ✓ Comms 46 Increase the visibility of Gaelic across all marketing materials ~ Comms 47 Public meeting adverts to be bilingual if relevant Comms
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead Print ted Materials 44 Scottish Land Commission literature and papers published in Gaelic Corporate publications are produced bilingually The Annual Report and Strategic Plan are currently available bilingually: in 2022 we aim to make our Annual Review available in Gaelic with all corporate publications being available bilingually by 2025. ✓ √ Comms 45 Gaelic translation of approved Board minutes published on our website ✓ Comms 46 Increase the visibility of Gaelic across all marketing materials √ Comms 47 Public meeting adverts to be bilingual for areas where at least 20% of the population (Western Isles, Argyll, and Highlands) uses Gaelic ✓ Comms

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Web site and Social Media 48 Increased visibility of Increase the amount of Gaelic content on social media by 100% year on year. ~ ~ ~ ~ Comms 49 Produce bilingual e-newsletter ~ Comms 50 Review provision of Gaelic content on the Commission's website ~ Comms
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead Web osite and Social Media 48 Increased visibility of Increase the amount of fully Gaelic and bilingual content on all social media platforms. ✓ ✓ ✓ ✓ Comms 49 Gaelic on the English version of the Scottish Land Commission social media sites and website Produce bilingual e-newsletter ✓ Comms 50 Review provision of Gaelic content on the Commission's website √ Comms

-Outcome ts and Exhibitions Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 51 Visible and tangible normalisation of Gaelic as a core element in the Corporate display materials to be bilingual ~ Comms 52 Scottish Land Commission's functions Strong presence of Gaelic at biennial conference, including in presentations, agenda and delegate pack. ~ ~ Comms
+No. Outcome ats and Exhibitions Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 51 Visible and tangible normalisation of Gaelic as a core element in the Scottish Land Commission's functions All corporate display materials (e.g. pop-up banners) to be bilingual on a replacement basis and/or at the first opportunity ✓ Comms 52 Strong presence of Gaelic at biennial conference, including in presentations, agenda and delegate pack ✓ ✓ Comms